If you’re looking to up your cooking game, now is the ideal time to buy a new oven range and modernize your kitchen.

 Why we chose the GE 30-inch Freestanding Electric Double Oven Convection Range:

 When you turn on your oven, the whole cavity warms up.
-That’s perfect for a turkey, but perhaps unnecessary for 300 or more days a year.
+That’s perfect for a turkey, but perhaps unnecessary for 300 or more days out of the year.
 Double oven ranges, like the GE JB860SJSS, are a great solution because they split the cavity in two, letting you use a smaller upper oven for quicker cooking.

 Altogether, this GE model has 6.6 cubic feet of capacity: 2.2 in the upper cavity and 4.4 in the lower.
 If you are a fan of preparing big birds, keep in mind that the lower oven is 17.5 inches in height, making it several inches shorter than other ovens’ interiors.